earnestt1234/FED3_Viz/Manual_INPROGRESS.md

 - Select the FED files to include in the plot
 - Press a plot button from the bottom row of the Home Tab

-This section will go through the plots currently available in FED3 Viz and describe what they show and how they are made.
+This section will go through the plot buttons currently available in the Home Tab and describe the plots they create.

 There are a couple settings which apply to multiple plots:

 - *Shading dark periods*:  When enabled, applicable plots will have a light gray shading during periods when the lights are off - this can help for detecting circadian patterns of activity.
 This setting can be toggled from **Settings > General > Shade dark periods (lights on/off)**.
 The start and and time of the dark period can be selected using the dropdown menus next to this setting.
 Plots which make use of this feature will include a :new_moon_with_face: symbol in their description
 - *Using Groups*: Some plots aggregate data and rely on Groups.
 By default, plots which rely on Groups will **plot all Groups present in the Group View**; you can instead use the Group View to select which Groups to include by unticking **Settings > General > For plots using groups, include all loaded groups rather than those selected**.
 Plots that utilize groups will be tagged with a :paperclip: symbol in their description.
+- *Handling multiple selections*: For plots that don't use Groups, the data to plot depends on which loaded FED data are highlighted.
+More than one file can be highlighted at once, and there are two main ways the program deals with this.
+Buttons that combine the highlighted files into one graph are marked by :bar_chart:, while buttons that create multiple plots (one for each highlighted file) are marked by :bar_chart::bar_chart::bar_chart:.

 ### Single Pellet Plot

 *Dependent columns =  MM:DD:YYYY hh:mm:ss, Pellet_Count*

 *Can use night shading* :new_moon_with_face:

+*Creates one plot for each highlighted file* :bar_chart::bar_chart::bar_chart:

 <p align="center">
 	<img src="img/examples/pelletplot.png" width="500">